Björn Kopplin

-Björn Kopplin (born 7 January 1989) is a German professional footballer who plays as a right-back for Danish Superliga club Randers FC.
+Björn Kopplin (born 7 January 1989) is a German retired professional footballer who played as a right-back and current youth coach at Randers FC.

 Club career

 Kopplin was named in Bayern Munich's squad for the 2008–09 and 2009–10 UEFA Champions League.
 He was given the number 37 in the first team.
 On 13 June 2010, VfL Bochum announced that they had signed Kopplin for the following season.

 In 2017, Kopplin was signed by Danish team, Hobro IK.

 On 26 October 2018, Randers FC announced that they had signed Kopplin from Brøndby IF.
 He would join the club at the end of 2018.

+In May 2025, Randers FC confirmed that Kopplin had decided to retire at the end of the season, but would remain at the club as he was set to become assistant coach of the club’s U19 team from the following season.

 International career

 Kopplin was part of the Germany squad that won the 2008 UEFA Under-19 Championship.
 Kopplin is member of the Germany U20 team and played with the team at 2009 FIFA U-20 World Cup and scored two goals in the Round of 16.